bethz/bzdockerimages/jupyter/README.md

 > docker run -it --rm --user 1000 -p 8888:8888 -p 4040:4040 -v $(pwd):/home/jovyan azurecli-jupyter-spark

-A url will be provided that you can run in a browser
+A url will be provided that you can run in a browser.
+Sometimes Windows will show (or hide) an approval for docker to access your local drive from wsl.

 You can create jupyter notebooks and they were be in your $pwd folder.